openresty/lua-nginx-module/README.markdown

 * **Context:** `main | server | location`

 Force reading request body data or not.
 The request data won't be read into
-$request_body NginX variable by default, so you have to explicitly force reading the body if you need its content.
+$request_body Nginx variable by default, so you have to explicitly force reading the body if you need its content.

 Nginx APIs for set_by_lua*